-15 Ways to Survive a Bad Teacher
+15 Smart Strategies to Surviving a Bad Teacher

 Having a bad teacher can feel like a death sentence for the whole family.
 Sadly, there is nothing you can do about it but hope for the best.

 What makes it worse is when every other parent in the class starts complaining after the first day of school because they know what it is going to be like for nine months.

 And then there is always that one crazy mom…